YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    0x00000000 65536      yottadbuser    660        7208960    1

-   YDB>zsystem "ls -lR $gtm_tmp" ; and log files from the commands in the gtm script /tmp/fis-gtm/V6.2-000_x86_64: total 8
+   YDB>zsystem "ls -lR $ydb_tmp" ; and log files from the commands in the ydb script /tmp/yottadb/r1.20_x86_64: total 8
    -rw-rw-r-- 1 yottadbuser yottadbuser 617 Jan  22 14:30 yottadbuser_20181201165831UTC_mupip_recover
    -rw-rw-r-- 1 yottadbuser yottadbuser 339 Jan  22 14:30 yottadbuser_20181201165831UTC_mupip_set

    YDB>halt

 How did the recovery happen?
-The answer is in the gtm script.
+The answer is in the ydb script.

 .. parsed-literal::
-   yottadbuser\@yottadbworkshop:~$ cat \`which gtm\`
+   yottadbuser\@yottadbworkshop:/usr/local/lib/yottadb/r120$ vim ydb
    #!/bin/sh
    #################################################################
+   #       Copyright 2014-2018 Fidelity National Information       #
+   #        Services, Inc. and/or its subsidiaries.                #
+   #        All rights reserved.                                   #
    #                                                               #
-   #       Copyright 2010,2013 Fidelity Information Services, Inc  #
+   #       Copyright 2017-2018 YottaDB LLC., and/or its            #
+   #       subsidiaries.
+All rights reserved                       #
    #                                                               #
    #       This source code contains the intellectual property     #
    #       of its copyright holder(s), and is made available       #